Mortality and Healthcare: a Stochastic Control Analysis under Epstein-Zin Preferences: Introduction

 Despite the progress in \cite{Huang19}, the artificial relation that EIS is the reciprocal of {\it relative risk aversion}, forced by CRRA utility functions, significantly restricts its applications.
 Although a preliminary calibration was carried out in \cite[Section 5]{Huang19}, it was not based on the full-fledged model in \cite{Huang19}, but a simplified version without any risky asset.
 Indeed, once a risky asset is considered, it is unclear whether $\gamma$ should be calibrated to relative risk aversion or EIS.
 More crucially, empirical studies largely reject relative risk aversion and EIS being reciprocals to each other: it is widely accepted that EIS is larger than one (see e.g. \cite{Bansal04}, \cite{Bansal07}, \cite{Bhamra10}, and \cite{Benzoni11}), while numerous estimates of relative risk aversion are also larger than one (see e.g. \cite{Vissing03}, \cite{Bansal04}, and \cite{Hansen07}).

 In this paper, we investigate optimal consumption, investment, and healthcare spending under preferences of Epstein-Zin type, which disentangle relative risk aversion (denoted by $0<\gamma\neq 1$) and EIS (denoted by $\psi>0$).
-In particular, we assume throughout the paper

-which implies a preference for early resolution of uncertainty (as explained in \cite{Skiadas98}), and conforms to empirical estimations mentioned above.
+In particular, we impose throughout the paper \begin{assump} $\psi >1$ and $\gamma>{1}/{\psi}$. \end{assump} This specification implies a preference for early resolution of uncertainty (as explained in \cite{Skiadas98}), and conforms to empirical estimations mentioned above.